 Titan offers free domestic shipping on orders over $50 (within the USA), free returns for 30 days, and the neck guard shirts are guaranteed from manufacturing defects for one year.

-Bauer does not offer free shipping and only offers a 90-day warranty on manufacturing defects.
+Bauer offers free shipping on orders over $99 for Tier 2 members of its loyalty program.
+Bauer also offers a 90-day warranty on manufacturing defects.
 It offers free returns for 30 days.

 Winner: Titan – free shipping, returns, and 1-year warranty